chuanjin/chuanjin/README.md

 **chuanjin/chuanjin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-#### I am a software developer, freelancer consultant and entroproneur.
+#### I am a software developer, freelance consultant and entrepreneur.

 - 🔭 I’m currently working on my own projects
 - 🌱 I’m currently learning anything